 Rushing points to the AGCO POWER 9.8-liter, 7-cylinder in-line diesel engine used in the Massey Ferguson 9500 Series combines as a good example.
 “It’s basically one cylinder longer than the 8.4-liter engine we use in the 8600 Series tractors, so that gives us and our customers a lot more parts commonality for lower maintenance costs.
 Yet, the in-line design gives us as much torque and power as we had with the [12.5-litre] Cat, while leaving space for all the turbos, after-treatment components and in-line cooling systems that are required to meet current emissions standards.”

 Raymond Gillis, who farms with his son Brent near Baldur, Manitoba, would certainly agree, given his experience with two new Massey Ferguson 9540 combines he purchased last year.
-“The new e3 emissions system is supposed to be more fuel efficient,” he says, and true to form, “I’m probably saving at least 30% on fuel, compared to the previous combine model.
+“I’m probably saving at least 30% on fuel, compared to the previous combine model.

 “The in-line design also provides the power we need, yet it fits much better into the engine compartment, leaving room to move around it for service.
 I’d always heard that 7-cylinder engine is a good engine, and we’ve been really pleased with it.”